tempranova/citizen-engagement-web-toolkit/code/bcgov-comment-theme/lib/custom/comment-load-more/README.md

-README

-<h2>AJAXy Comment Loading</h2>
-<p>Basic functionality is here now but there are still a few issues to be worked out.<p>
+<h2>Comment Load More</h2>
+<p>An AJAXy way of loading and viewing comments in WP.<p>
 <h4>How it works</h4>
-<p>I decided to ramble a bit and see what I could make.
-Check out the sample site at http://tempranova.com/mortgage/2012/01/03/template-comments/, this is set
-up using the code on the repo and runs your custom comment code modifications in lib/custom/bcgov_comment.php. <strong>Currently pagination is set to 3 items per button press.
+<p>Check out the sample site at http://tempranova.com/mortgage/2012/01/03/template-comments/. <strong>Currently pagination is set to 3 items per button
+press.
 This is so you can see the various features and the sub-pagination happening with replies.</strong></p>
-<p>This operates as a plugin, like co-mment-sort.</p>
+<p>This operates as a plugin, like co-mment-sort, so please install as a normal plugin.</p>
 <ol>
     <li>Comments are first filtered using comments_array filter, removing child comments while storing their counts in parent comments (to properly display numbers)</li>
     <li>A few hidden fields are added for AJAX calls later; the plugin directory, an initialization element, the chosen number for paging comments/replies</li>